Laurence Fournier Beaudry: 2025–2026 season: Olympic, World and European champions

-In March 2025, Fournier Beaudry announced she would return to competition with new ice dance partner, 2022 Olympic champion, Guillaume Cizeron and that they would be representing France.
-When talking about whether or not they aimed to compete at the 2026 Olympics, Cizeron said, “It's really part of the goals we've set.
-I think there would be disappointment if we didn't go.
-It's a risk we're ready to take.”

-In May 2025, in an interview with the Canadian press, the new couple publicly supported Nikolaj Sørensen despite being accused of and receiving a minimum ban of 6 years for "sexual abuse."
+In March 2025, Fournier Beaudry announced she would return to competition with new ice dance partner, 2022 Olympic champion Guillaume Cizeron, and that they would be representing France.
+In May 2025, in an interview with the Canadian press, the new partnership publicly supported Nikolaj Sørensen despite Sørensen receiving a minimum ban of 6 years for "sexual abuse."

 The couple made their competitive debut in August 2025, winning gold at the French competition Masters de Villard-de-Lans.
-They subsequently withdrew from 2025 CS Nebelhorn Trophy, scheduled for late September, due to a change in their rhythm dance music that required adjustments to the program.
+They withdrew from 2025 CS Nebelhorn Trophy, scheduled for late September, due to a change in their rhythm dance music that required adjustments to the program.
+Fournier Beaudry and Cizeron debuted their new rhythm dance, along with their free dance, at their first international competition, 2025 Grand Prix de France.
+They secured gold, edging out their competitors Fear/Gibson.